Brazil seeks to privatize key stretches of Amazon highways

 He said that major construction firms that were implicated in corruption schemes remain unable to participate in public auctions for infrastructure projects, but could act as subcontractors for winners of concession auctions.

-Engineering conglomerates implicated in corruption schemes to fix contracts include Odebrecht SA and Andrade Gutierrez SA, with those companies signing leniency deals with the government admitting guilt and agreeing to cooperate.
+Engineering conglomerates Odebrecht SA and Andrade Gutierrez SA, both implicated in corruption schemes to fix contracts, signed leniency deals with the government admitting guilt and agreeing to cooperate, which allows them to contest government contracts.
+Companies linked to corruption but without such leniency deals may be subject to legal challenges.

 “They are companies that have know-how, companies with engineering (ability), companies that can provide good services,” Freitas said.